BC-KCarr/Junior-Software-developer-Challenge/JavaScript/README.md

 # Unit Testing with Jest

-To run test file you must have jest installed.
 Make sure you are in the JavaScript directory and run

 ```
-npm i -D jest
+npm i
 ```

 Now install the Jest CLI globally and run the test.